LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 is optimized for :ref:`explicit Runge-Kutta methods <Mathematics.ERK>`.
 We then discuss the :ref:`adaptive temporal error controllers
 <Mathematics.Adaptivity>` shared by the time-stepping modules,
-including discussion on our choice of norms used within ARKode for measuring errors within various components of the solver.
+including discussion of our choice of norms for measuring errors within various components of the solver.

 We conclude this section by discussing the nonlinear and linear solver strategies used by ARKode's time-stepping modules for solving implicit